Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 ## How to use this script:

- run `git clone https://github.com/Moneymoney122/iOS-OTA-Downgrader-Updater` in terminal or download the zip from this page
+ run `git clone https://github.com/Moneymoney122/iOS-OTA-Downgrader-Updater` in the terminal while in your home directory or download the zip from this page and unzip the files and place them in a folder called "iOS-OTA-Downgrader-Updater" (without the quotes) in your home directory

 `cd ~/iOS-OTA-Downgrader-Updater/`